-Another famous so-called discrete logarithm problem can be easily solved with PARI, namely the one associated to the invertible elements modulo an ideal: $(\mathbf{Z}K/I)^$ .
+Before that, let us mention another famous (but in fact, simpler) discrete logarithm problem, namely the one attached to the invertible elements modulo an ideal: $(\mathbf{Z}K/I)^$.
 Just use idealstar (this is an init function) and ideallog.

 Many more functions on ideals are available.
 We mention here the complete list, referring to Chapter 3 for detailed explanations: